 The rules dealing with U.S. federal, state, and local income taxation are constantly under review by persons involved in the legislative process and by the Internal Revenue Service and the U.S. Treasury Department.
 Changes to tax laws (which changes may have retroactive application) could adversely affect us or holders of our common stock.
 In recent years, many such changes have been made and changes are likely to continue to occur in the future.
-For example, on March 27, 2020, President Trump signed into law the "Coronavirus Aid, Relief, and Economic Security Act" or the CARES Act, which included certain changes in tax law intended to stimulate the U.S. economy in light of the COVID-19 pandemic, including temporary beneficial changes to the treatment of net operating losses, interest deductibility limitations and payroll tax matters.
-On December 27, 2020, President Trump signed into law the "Consolidated Appropriations Act", which included additional stimulus relief for the COVID-19 pandemic in the form of modifications to the refundable employee retention credit under the CARES Act and credit extenders, and spending bill for the 2021 fiscal year.
 Future changes in tax laws could have a material adverse effect on our business, cash flow, financial condition or results of operations.
+It cannot be predicted whether, when, in what form, or with what effective dates, new tax laws may be enacted, or regulations and rulings may be enacted, promulgated or issued under existing or new tax laws, which could result in an increase in our or our stockholders' tax liability or require changes in the manner in which we operate in order to minimize or mitigate any adverse effects of changes in tax law or in the interpretation thereof.
 We urge investors to consult with their legal and tax advisers regarding the implications of potential changes in tax laws on an investment in our common stock.

-If the estimates we make, or the assumptions on which we rely, in preparing our combined financial statements are incorrect, our actual results may vary from those reflected in our projections and accruals.
+If the estimates we make, or the assumptions on which we rely, in preparing our consolidated and combined financial statements are incorrect, our actual results may vary from those reflected in our projections and accruals.

-Our combined financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America, or GAAP.
-The preparation of these combined financial statements requires us to make estimates and judgments that affect the reported amounts of our assets, liabilities, revenues and expenses, and related disclosure of contingent assets and liabilities.
+Our consolidated and combined financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America, or GAAP.
+The preparation of these consolidated and combined financial statements requires us to make estimates and judgments that affect the reported amounts of our assets, liabilities, revenues and expenses, and related disclosure of contingent assets and liabilities.
 We base our estimates on historical experience and on various other assumptions that we believe to be reasonable under the circumstances.
 We cannot assure you, however, that our estimates, or the assumptions underlying them, will be correct.

 Further, from time to time we issue financial guidance relating to our expectations for our cash, cash equivalents, and marketable securities available for operations, which guidance is based on estimates and the judgment of management.
 If, for any reason, our expenses differ materially from our guidance or we utilize our cash more quickly than anticipated, we may have to adjust our publicly announced financial guidance.
-If we fail to meet, or if we are required to change or update any element of, our publicly disclosed financial guidance or other expectations about our business, our stock price could decline
+If we fail to meet, or if we are required to change or update any element of, our publicly disclosed financial guidance or other expectations about our business, our stock price could decline.